 2) HUL Pureit Copper+ Mineral

 If design matters to you, then the HUL Pureit Copper+ Mineral is a great option.
 This is one of the best looking water purifiers in the market and it is also loaded with features.
 For a start, it has an 8 litres tank capacity, offers 7-stage purification using Copper Charge Technology, and can be used for TDS up to 2000 ppm.
 However, there is a downside to this machine.
 It does not offer zero water wastage.
 The company notes that for “every litre of water purified, 650 ml of water is thrown out by the machine”.
 However, it offers 7-stage purification using Copper Charge Technology and can be used for TDS up to 2000 ppm.

 HUL Pureit Copper+ Mineral: price in India and availability

-HUL Pureit Copper+ Mineral is priced at Rs 25,990 in India but you can get it for lower price online.
-On Amazon India, the water purifier is available for Rs 19,999 while Flipkart is even affordable at Rs 19,950.
-The HUL Pureit Copper+ Mineral is available for Rs 22,800 at Vijay Sales.
+HUL Pureit Copper+ Mineral is priced at Rs 27,990 in India but you can get it for lower price online.
+The water purifier is available for Rs 19,799 on both Amazon India as well as Flipkart.
+The HUL Pureit Copper+ Mineral is available for Rs 21,990 at Vijay Sales and Reliance Digital.

 HUL Pureit Copper+ Mineral: pros and cons